 He closed the padded case for his slides, then thanked the audience for their time.
 For once, he didn’t want anyone to linger; didn’t want to talk with the lagging curious about painted slides or excavation or the ton’s fascination with collecting the past, false or not.
 He wanted them to leave, and despite his long-held determination never to see Kate again…damn, he hoped she would stay.

 And she did.
 Though he did not look in her direction as the hall emptied, he felt her presence like a hollow place filled.

 Usually when a lecture was done, he relished the silent room.
 The honeyed wood, the slanting autumn light, the faint drift of lemon polish wafting through the air.
 It ought to offer a sliver of peace—yet now, his heart thumped as if he’d run past the point of exhaustion.

 Two years was a long time to be separated from one’s heart.

 Thirteen years was a long time to deny it existed.

 Evan fumbled the latch on his slide case.
 Summoning his most devil-may-care grin, he looked at the row where Kate remained, a man standing at her side.

 “Kate.
 How good to see you.”
 He bowed a greeting, then mounted a few steps to meet her and her companion at their bench.

-Kate, her hair a riot of red-gold, was dressed in autumn shades as though she had never been widowed.
+Kate, her hair a riot of red-gold, was dressed in autumn shades that revealed her mourning was complete.
 Evan shot a curious glance at the hulking fellow who stood beside Kate.
 A new swain?
 Suddenly, it was difficult to think what to say next.

 “Evan.”
 The curve of her mouth was a sliver of sunlight.
 “You are a master of understatement.
 I shall follow your example and merely say that it is good to see you too.”